hayley-d/COS332/README.md

 ## Disclaimer 🦀

+Yes, there’s Go here.
+Yes, it works.
-Sure, you’ll find some Go here, but every time I typed `go build`, a tiny voice in my head whispered, *“You could’ve written this in Rust.”* Expect begrudging efficiency, not joyful switching. 🦀
+But know that every time I compiled a Go file, a tiny voice in my head whispered *"You could've written this in Rust."*.
+Fast, safe, and fearless concurrentcy.
+That’s the Rust promise.
+The Go parts...Let’s just call them temporary lapses in judgment.

 ## License